madewokherd/ALttPDoorRandomizer/README.md

 This keeps similar edge transitions together. ie. The 2 west edges will be paired to another set of two similar edges

+## Parallel Worlds (--ow_parallel)

+This ensures matching layouts of Light and Dark worlds.
+Any remaining edge transitions that don't have a matching counterpart will be shuffled amongst themselves. ie. If going right from Link's House leads to Blacksmith, then going right from Big Bomb Shop will lead to Hammer Pegs

 # Command Line Options